dzcpy/transliteration/README.md

 `transliteration` can be loaded as an AMD / CommonJS module, or as global variables (UMD).

-When using it in the browser, by default it will create global variables under `window` object:
+When using it in the browser, by default it creates global variables under `window` object:

 ```javascript
 transl('你好, World'); // window.transl